AMega/SSL-Certificate-Splitter/README.md

 ##### Powershell Script using Windows Forms
 ##### This tool will extract the SSL Cert, Key (unencrypted), CA and ROOT chain in PEM format.

+Here's a line for us to start with.

+This line is separated from the one above by two newlines, so it will be a *separate paragraph*.

+This line is also a separate paragraph, but...
+This line is only separ

 ## Pre-Requisites